thorstink/Symmetri/README.md

 # WIP / TODO

-- Write some tests
-- research transition guards/coloured nets
+- reinvestigate return types/codes for transitions
+- Put in different eventloop?
 - do checks when creating Application struct: all transitions in net avaibable for instance.
 Or that each transition is in the store.
+- colouring/visualize/track transition activity
+- config/parameter struct
+- Write some tests
 - Create piano
 - Create bigger ROS example / example binding callbacks.
-- Put in different eventloop?
-- Never fired semantics?
 - make example apps more flexible (multiple nets etc)
-- colouring/visualize/track transition activity
+- research transition guards/coloured nets
-- config/parameter struct
-- hashing the state
-- reinvestigate return types/codes for transitions

 # Cloc